grafana/grafana/docs/sources/enterprise/reporting.md

 ## Rendering configuration

-When generating reports by each panel renders separately before being collected in a PDF.
+When generating reports, each panel renders separately before being collected in a PDF.
 The per panel rendering timeout and number of concurrently rendered panels can be configured.

 To modify the panels' clarity you can set a scale factor for the rendered images.
 A higher scale factor is more legible but will increase the file size of the generated PDF.